Get in touch: hello@totalbalance.com.au

 Our chef prepares beautiful vegetarian meals with mostly organic produce.
 We can cater for gluten free, dairy free, vegan and nut allergies but unfortunately, we can’t always cover all personal preferences.
 While there’s an abundance of food available, for your own comfort you may like to bring along some personal snacks.

-I’m a beginner at yoga.
+I’m a beginner at yoga and Pilates.
 Can I join the classes?

 Yes, absolutely.
-Our yoga teacher teaches a gentle class and caters to all levels of experience.
+Our experienced teachers run gentle classes that cater to all levels of experience.

 Is there wifi available?